Idumuje-Unor

-Idumuje Unor is an Igbo town situated in the Aniocha North Local Government Area of Delta State, Nigeria, lying between 6°20'01.4"N and 6°22'06.5"N and between 6°25'01.4"E and 6°27’06.6"E. It is located 5 kilometers from Issele-Uku, the headquarters of Aniocha North and has a growing land area of 16sq km and current estimated population of about 20,000 inhabitants.
+Idumuje Unor is an Igbo town situated in the Aniocha North Local Government Area of Delta State, Nigeria, lying between 6°20'01.4"N and 6°22'06.5"N and between 6°25'01.4"E and 6°27’06.6"E. It is located 5 km from Issele-Uku, the headquarters of Aniocha North and has a growing land area of 16 sqkm and current estimated population of about 20,000 inhabitants.
 It is bordered to the west by Onicha-Ugbo, to the North by Idumuje-Ugboko and Ewohinmi in Edo State, to the East by Onicha-Uku and Ugbodu and to the south by Issele-Uku.
 The name Idumuje in the Edo language could be translated to mean; Idumu - Community/Quarters and Oje - King/Royal.
 In other words, Idumuje means Royal Quarters or Kings' Quarter.
 Worthy to note: Another Idumuje named location could be found at present in Benin (in proximity to the Royal Palace of the Oba of Benin).
 The suffix "Unor" (meaning - home) is an inclusion to the town's name so as to differentiate it from the breakaway community Idumuje -Ugboko; by a man called Nwoko and his supporters some 300 years ago.
 Ugboko is translated to mean "Ugbo" - Farm & "Oko" - a shortening of the name Nwoko.